-Dignitas Rocket League player and coach Ryan “Goldfish” Golder shares how your gamers can improve their rank from Bronze to Champion in Rocket League.
+Dignitas staff writer Ryan “Goldfish” Golder shares how your gamers can improve their rank from Bronze to Champion in Rocket League.

 I started playing ranked Rocket League at the end of Competitive Season 2 and started my journey as a Prospect Elite.
 I have progressed up through the ranks each season since then going to Challenger, Gold, Platinum, Diamond and now finally Champion.
 As I await my journey to Grand Champion, I can provide some key skills to enable ranking up for those wishing to follow my path to the purple ranks.